e18e/e18e/docs/blog/october-contributions-showcase.md

 ### Storybook

+The [Storybook](https://storybook.js.org) team has continued to pour effort into improving the performance and install footprint in collaboration with the e18e community, as [we reported on last month](https://e18e.dev/blog/september-contributions-showcase.html#storybook).

+The biggest win by far this month was migrating from `express` to `polka`, installing 69 fewer dependencies and decreasing the install size by 6 MB! :tada: The effort was initially led by [@43081j](https://x.com/43081j) and driven home by [Jeppe Reinhold](https://bsky.app/profile/reinhold.is) of the Storybook core team.

+The team has also been on a dependency-prebundling-spree to cleanup and tree-share dependencies across `@storybook/builder-vite`, `@storybook/react` and `@storybook/addon-docs`, removing a total of 77 dependencies.

+To ensure none of these gains are lost in future, they also did some great work to add benchmarking to all new pull requests.
+This is a super nice idea for making sure we don't regress.
+Hopefully other projects can implement similar in the near future :pray:

 ### ESLint plugins (and removing older Node support!)

 A big win for the community this month - removing support for very old Node versions in a few popular ESLint plugins :tada: